 What are bi-fold doors?

 Bi-fold doors – which are also known as folding-sliding doors – slide open panels concertinaing neatly together.
 They can also include a standard-style door at one end, which you can use to go in and out without having to fold the panels.
 Bi-folding units can open inwards or outwards, and most people choose the latter option to maximise space inside.
 With examples that open outwards, you don’t need to worry about the furniture inside the room getting in the way of the folded leaves when the door is open.
 Half-in, half-out options are always available; these might work for your space, but offer the worst of both worlds in terms of getting in the way both indoors and out.

-- ‘With a bi-fold door you can open up a whole wall giving a connection to the exterior space,’ explains Matt Higgs, co-owner and sales manager at Klöeber (opens in new tab).
+‘With a bi-fold door you can open up a whole wall, giving a connection to the exterior space,’ explains Matt Higgs, co-owner and sales manager at Klöeber (opens in new tab).

 What are sliding doors?